 Causes and risk factors

-Thus, as adults, they may fall back onto these dissociating tendencies in stressful situations.
-Or they may find that they dissociate when there is no known trigger, but it could link back to their childhood trauma.
+As adults, they may fall back on these dissociative tendencies under stress.
+Sometimes there is no obvious trigger, though it can still trace back to childhood trauma.

 Some other causes of depersonalization include: